Interim CTO

 Frequently Asked Questions

-A 30-minute discovery call is enough to understand whether an interim CTO engagement is the right fit — and what that would look like for your company specifically.
+A 30-minute discovery call is enough to understand whether an interim CTO is the right fit - and what that engagement would actually look like for your company.
+There's no obligation and no sales process

 No commitment required.
 Response within one business day.